Magna Graecia: Terminology

 The original Greek expression Megálē Hellás (lit.
 'Great[er] Greece'), later translated into Latin as Magna Graecia, is attested for the first time in a passage from the 2nd century BC by the Greek historian Polybius (written around 150 BC), where he ascribed the term to Pythagoras and his philosophical school.

-Ancient authors use "Magna Graecia" to mean different parts of southern Italy, including or excluding Sicily, Strabo and Livy being the most prominent advocates of the wider definitions.
+Ancient authors used "Magna Graecia" to mean different parts of southern Italy, including or excluding Sicily; Strabo and Livy being the most prominent advocates of the wider definitions.
+Originally, the geographical area referred to as Magna Graecia most likely centered around the coast extending from Lokroi to Metapontum.
+Later authors expanded this definition to include all areas united under the Italiote League, then dominated by Taras.
+Some Roman authors, most prominently Strabo and Livy, advocated for wider definitions, which included Sicily.
 Strabo used the term to refer to the territory that had been conquered by the Greeks.
+Definitions that included Sicily failed to gain widespread acceptance, as evidenced by the continued usage of the term referring exclusively to the Greek cities of southern Italy spanning the coast between Cumae and Taras.

 There are various hypotheses on the origin of the name Megálē Hellás.
 The term could be explained by the prosperity and cultural and economic splendour of the region (6th–5th century BC); notably by the Achaeans of the city of Kroton, to refer to the network of colonies they founded or controlled between the end of the 6th and mid-5th centuries at the time of the Pythagoreans.